Building your NetSuite implementation dream team: contract vs permanent

 If you pick your project leader from your permanent staff, then be sure to consider removing some of their usual duties to streamline their workflow so that they can concentrate on the job at hand.
 Coming from within the company, they’ll also have a working relationship with other members of the team and understand how to best communicate with them.

 Appointing an external contractor as Team Leader may lend the project a different dynamic altogether, depending on the individual of course.
-As an outside perspective, they may be seen as something of an authority, particularly if they have an extensive history of carrying out NetSuite data migrations as part of an implementation team.
+From an outside perspective, they may be seen as something of an authority, particularly if they have an extensive history of carrying out NetSuite data migrations as part of an implementation team.

 Deciding whether to bring permanent or contract staff into your NetSuite implementation team is not an easy choice, and there’s certainly no definitive answer.
 In the end, it comes down to the points outlined above, and which better suits your circumstances and the needs of your business.